Takami Akai Work Books

 2002

-By 2002, Ninelives is no longer mentioned in the books, and Takami Akai has been back at Gainax for nearly two years.
+By the time of the 2002 year in review book, Ninelives is no longer mentioned, and Takami Akai has been back at Gainax for nearly two years.
 Karen from Princess Maker 4 still makes appearances, along with the new princess Yucie from Petit Princess Yucie.

 To my knowledge, most of the Yucie art in here was never printed in any other source, barring the Cube art that's strikingly identical to the Cube from the Ninelives Character Book